Writing Tests

 No!

 Trying to test undefined behavior doesn't make sense—by definition there is no known correct outcome to test against.
-Your tests must follow all usage rules given in the specification.
+Thus your tests must follow all usage rules given in the specification.

 Your Tests Must Not Make Extra Assumptions